Uniquely tailored to meet your baby's needs.

-What’s also incredible is that your breast milk will vary in taste according to what you've eaten – which in turn means your baby may be more likely to accept a wider range of tastes when it comes to weaning3.
+What’s also incredible is that your breast milk will vary in taste according to what you've eaten – which in turn means your baby may be more likely to accept a wider range of tastes when it comes to weaning16.

 1. Jensen RG.
 Handbook of milk composition.
 London Academic Press 1995.

-2. European Food Safety Authority Panel on Dietetic Products, Nutrition and Allergies.
+3. European Food Safety Authority Panel on Dietetic Products, Nutrition and Allergies.
 Scientific opinion: DHA and ARA and visual development.
 EFSA Journal 2009;941:1-14.